GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-21 00:51:52 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-21 01:21:33 IST

 Current Weather in Coimbatore:
-Temperature: 24.10 °C
+Temperature: 24.88 °C
-Condition: clear sky
+Condition: haze